Double (association football): European double

 In the same spirit as the European treble, the European double consists of winning the top tier European tournament (currently the UEFA Champions League) and domestic league title in a single season or calendar year.
-This has been achieved on 31 occasions by 16 clubs from 56 European competitions.
+This has been achieved on 34 occasions by 17 clubs from 56 European competitions.
 Barcelona and Real Madrid has achieved this on the most occasions (5).
-Ajax and Real Madrid are the only teams that have successfully defended a European double.
-José Mourinho has the unique distinction of being one of two manager to achieve this double with two different clubs, having done so with Porto (2004) and Inter Milan (2010).
-Likewise, career rival Pep Guardiola achieved the same feat with Barcelona (2009) and Manchester City (2023).
-Additionally, both of Guardiola's doubles are also trebles as Barcelona won the Copa del Rey and City won the FA Cup in their respective seasons in addition to the two trophies.
+Ajax, Real Madrid and Paris Saint-Germain are the only teams that have successfully defended a European double.
+José Mourinho has the unique distinction of being one of three managers to achieve this double with two different clubs, having done so with Porto (2004) and Inter Milan (2010).
+Likewise, career rival Pep Guardiola achieved the same feat with Barcelona (2009) and Manchester City (2023), as did Luis Enrique with Barcelona (2015) and Paris Saint-Germain (2025 and 2026).
+Additionally, both of Guardiola's doubles are also trebles, as Barcelona won the Copa del Rey and City won the FA Cup in their respective seasons in addition to the two trophies.
+Luis Enrique achieved two trebles as well, with Barcelona in 2015 and Paris Saint-Germain in 2025.